bitcoin-sv/ts-sdk/docs/examples/EXAMPLE_VERIFYING_SPENDS.md

 The SDK comes with a script interpreter that allows you to verify the chain of spends within Bitcoin.
 When coins are spent from one transaction to another, the process is carried out between a particular output of the source transaction and a particular input of the spending transaction.
 The `Spend` class sets up the necessary contextual information for this process, and then evaluates the scripts to determine if the transfer is legitimate.

 This guide will walk you through the verification of a real spend, with real data.
-You can apply this code to your own transactions to ensure thee transfer of coins from one state into the next is legitimate.
+You can apply this code to your own transactions to ensure the transfer of coins from one state into the next is legitimate.

 ## Pre-requisites